Mixing & Mastering Engineer

 If I listen to music on a great hi-fi, I can get deeper into the emotion and really feel the music.

-I also discovered this in the 80’s and so, I saved up the wages from my first ever job in the motor trade (£25 a week!) so I could buy my first separates hi-fi system.
+I discovered this in the 80’s so, I saved up the wages from my first ever job (£25 a week!) so I could buy my first separates hi-fi system.
 I thought it was awesome!!

 After that, there was no going back and I have to have the best in headphones and hi-fi (well, the best I can afford anyway because it’s a never ending money pit of a hobby!).